kemalyst/kemalyst/README.md

 installed.
 This structure should look familiar to you if your coming from a Rails background.

+ - config - Each handler may have its own config.
+The database.yml and routes.cr are also here.
+ - db - holds the migrate.cr script and any other db related artifacts.
+ - libs - shards are installed here.
+ - public - Default location for html/css/js files.
+The static handler points to this directory.
+ - spec - all the crystal specs go here.
+ - src - all the source code goes here.
+In rails, this would be your apps folder.

+The post install will only run if it doesn't find a `src/app.cr` file.

 You may want to remove the remnants of `crystal init`:
 ```
 rm -r src/[your_app]